 Dr Tan is also unable to offer teleconsultation to you if you reside outside Singapore and have not seen Dr Tan before.
 Our doctor will review your reason/medical issue at the time you are making a booking for tele-consultation to determine if you are suitable for tele-consultation.

 During a tele-consultation, you and your doctor will be connected via a secure video call.
-Your doctor will obtain details of you, your medical history and provide you with a medical opinion regarding your medical condition as well as treatment recommendations, much alike what you would experience in an actual clinic consultation.
-However, unlike an actual clinic visit, physical examination by your doctor is not possible with tele-consultation and there might be certain limitations.
+Your doctor will obtain details of you, and your medical history and provide you with a medical opinion regarding your medical condition as well as treatment recommendations, much like what you would experience in an actual clinic consultation.
+However, unlike an actual clinic visit, a physical examination by your doctor is not possible and there might be certain limitations.

-While there are many benefits to tele-consultation, please kindly take note that it is not equivalent of an actual clinic consultation in which your doctor comes face to face with you and is able to examine you physically.
+While there are many benefits to tele-consultation, please kindly take note that it is not equivalent to an actual clinic consultation in which your doctor comes face to face with you and can examine you physically.
 Your doctor may advise you to come to the clinic or visit any healthcare facility for an actual clinic consultation or medical treatment depending on the medical issue(s) you have.

 There are potential risks associated with the use of tele-consultation.
 These risks include, but may not be limited to: